 Start the tool

 Now the mandrel can be added to the chuck with a simple twist and click of the secure button.
-Once in place, you can start the tool at the lowest setting.
-Remember to check which speed setting is most appropriate for cutting metal wire in your manual, as working at too high or too low a speed could damage or break the cutting wheel you’re working with.
+Once in place, you can Now the mandrel can be added to the chuck with a simple twist and click of the secure button.
+Once in place, you can start the tool on the lowest setting.
+Remember to check which speed setting is most appropriate for cutting metal wire in your Dremel cutting guide, as working at too high or too low a speed could damage or break the wheel you’re working with.

-Once you’ve found the speed you should cut with, you can then secure the metal you would like to cut in place with a bench clamp or vice.
+Once you’ve found the speed you should cut with, secure the metal you would like to cut in place with a bench clamp or vice.
 This will help keep the material steady and ensure you’re not handling the material while the cutting wheel is in motion.
-Now it’s secured in place you can gently pass the cutting wheel through the metal as it rotates.
+Once it’s secured in place, you can gently pass the cutting wheel through the metal as it rotates.

-Keep in mind that the thicker the metal you’re cutting the more passes it may take to cut through it entirely.
-Equally, if you find that the rotary tool is making a strange noise or slowing down you may be applying a little too much pressure.
-Pull back on the pressure and check that the Dremel tool can handle the thickness of the metal you’re attempting to cut through.
+Keep in mind that the thicker the metal you’re cutting, the more passes it may take to cut through it entirely.
+Equally, if you find that the Dremel 3000 is making a strange noise or slowing down, you may be applying too much pressure.
+Pull back on the pressure and check that the tool can handle the thickness of the metal you’re attempting to cut through.

-Your Dremel 3000 is also an effective hand polishing tool when used with some of the many Dremel attachments that come with your kit.
-With the sanding discs, grinding stones and nylon bristle brush that come as part of the Dremel 3000 kit, you can efficiently work through every stage of the metal polishing process.
-Along with the polishing compound provided you have the basics to start learning how to polish your precious metal pieces from start to finish.
+The Dremel 3000 is also an effective hand polishing tool when used with some of the many Dremel attachments that come with the kit.
+The sanding discs, grinding stones and nylon bristle brush, can efficiently work through every stage of the .
+Along with the polishing compound provided, you have the basics to polish your precious metal pieces from start to finish.

 Start with the coarsest accessory

 Select the coarsest sanding bit first.
-Secure this into your Dremel hand tool using the EZ twist system as previously mentioned.
-Starting out with the coarsest sanding bit will ensure that you remove any prominent scratches in your work before moving onto the finer sanding bits that will work to polish up the metal you’re working with.
-If you start out by using the finer sanding bits first, this will take you longer and could also wear out your sanding bit a lot quicker than it should.
+Secure this into the tool using the EZ twist system as previously mentioned.
+Starting out with the coarsest sanding bit will ensure that you remove any prominent scratches in your work, all before moving onto the finer sanding bits that will work to polish up the metal.
+If you start out by using the finer sanding bits first, this will take longer and could also wear out your sanding bit a lot quicker than it should.
 We’d advise to work down the grades for a superior finish.

 Choose your speed based on the material

-What material are you working with?
 If you’re working with hard alloys, you’ll need to use a higher setting for the best effect.
-However, if you also work with wood and softer materials, you’ll need to adjust the speed to ensure the material is not damaged in the finishing process.
+However, if you also work with wood and softer materials, you’ll need to adjust the speed to ensure the material is not damaged during the finishing process.

 For a high lustre shine…

-If you are primarily working with metal, you’ll want to achieve a high lustre shine that makes your work stand out to customers.
+If you’re primarily working with metal, you’ll want to achieve a high lustre shine that makes your jewellery stand out to your customers.
 That’s where you can swap out your sanding bits for a softer polishing wheel.
-Make use of the polishing compound you get with your Dremel 3000 Rotary Tool Kit – this will leave your metal work with a professional shine with no marks or scuffs.
+Make use of the polishing compound within the kit – this will leave your metal work with a professional shine with no marks or scuffs.

-What sets the Dremel 3000 rotary tool apart from the rest?
+What sets the Dremel 3000 apart from the rest?

-The Dremel 3000 is such a versatile tool and one that can be worked into your current jewellery manufacturing processes with ease.
-In fact, you may even find that the Dremel hand tool will start to replace some of your other tools, due to the sheer range of tool bits and accessories you can access.
+The Dremel 3000 is such a versatile tool and one that can be worked into your current jewellery making processes with ease.
+In fact, you may even find that the Dremel 3000 will start to replace some of your other tools, due to the sheer range of tool bits and accessories you can access.

-With the Dremel 3000 Rotary Tool Kit you already have access to 15 additional accessories, but the range doesn’t stop there.
-Take a look at the Dremel tool bits range for yourself and see how this jewellery tool could play a large part in improving your current manufacturing methods.
+Within the Dremel 3000 kit, you get 15 additional accessories, but the range doesn’t stop there.
+Take a look at the Dremel tool bits range for yourself and see how the Dremel 3000 could play a large part in improving your current jewellery making processes.